egreiner/IegTools.Sequencer/README.md

 # Ieg.Sequencer

-## Configuration, build and run a sequence
+## Configure, build and run a sequence
+### Simple configuration (.NET 6 style)

-Example configuration in .NET 6.0 style for the sequence of an OffTimer:
+A simple example configuration for an OffTimer-sequence:

 ```c#
 public class OffTimerExample